emektarkubra/Seesaw_Simulation/README.md

 # Trade-off

-**Trade-off:**

 The simulation was built within a single file using basic functions.

 **+ The project was prototyped quickly**
-**– A modular structure, classes, or state management—which would be necessary for larger-scale projects—were not implemented**
+** A modular structure, classes, or state management—which would be necessary for larger- cale projects were not implemented**

 ---